 Station Axes Mechelen

-In Mechelen, Belgium, a thorough makeover awaits the Stationsas (station axis) – the main route from the railway station to the Grote Markt.
-The city has the ambition to turn the Stationsas into Flanders’ most open and comfortable public space and is pulling out all the stops to make sure that this main approach to its inner city is ready for the future.
+In Mechelen, Belgium, a thorough renovation awaits the Stationsas (station axis) – the main route from the railway station to the Grote Markt.
+The city’s goal is was to transform the Stationsas into Flanders’ most open and comfortable public space that is prepared for the city´s future natural development.

-According to the brief, the street – running from the classic urban expansion district into the heart of the medieval centre – is to be transformed into the most public space in Mechelen, its main shopping street, a thoroughfare for public transport users and the greenest possible axis.
+According to the brief, the street – running from the classic urban expansion district into the heart of the medieval center – is to be transformed into the principal public spaces, the main shopping street, a thoroughfare for public transport all while being the greenest possible axis.
 Quite a challenge for a street that, in the present situation, begins as a main access road and is intersected by busy traffic routes at crucial locations.

-A bit further on lies the Coolvliet: one of the historic streams that still hide under the street surface.
-The regeneration of the Coolvliet has made it a pleasant urban stream, flanked by plenty of seating for people taking a break or meeting in the city centre
+A bit further on lies the Coolvliet: one of the historic streams that still hides under the street´s surface.
+The regeneration of the Coolvliet has made it a pleasant urban stream, flanked by plenty of seating for people taking a break or meeting in the city center

 - Location: Stationsstraat, Mechelen, Belgium